avRb3k/SASHA/README.md

 ## Sebastian and Annas Superb Home Automation

 My goal was to create my own web application with which I can implement my home automation.
-I know it would be much easier and more stable to use something that already exists, but this way I could lern something new.
+I know it would be much easier and more stable to use something that already exists, but this way I could learn something new.

 Things I wanted to learn: